Image Credit: GiroScience/Shutterstock.com

-The main property required of a biomaterial is that it does not illicit an adverse reaction when placed into service.
+The main requirement of a biomaterial is that it does not elicit an adverse reaction when placed into service.

-• Ceramic biomaterials are generally used for their hardness and wear resistance for applications such as articulating surfaces in joints and in teeth as well as bone bonding surfaces in implants.
+- Ceramic biomaterials are appreciated for their hardness and wear resistance for applications such as articulating surfaces in joints and teeth, as well as bone-bonding surfaces in implants.

-Metallic, ceramic and polymeric biomaterials are used in orthopaedic applications.
-Metallic materials are normally used for load bearing members such as pins and plates and femoral stems etc. Ceramics such as alumina and zirconia are used for wear applications in joint replacements, while hydroxyapatite is used for bone bonding applications to assist implant integration.
-Polymers such as ultra high molecular weight polyethylene are used as articulating surfaces against ceramic components in joint replacements.
+Metallic, ceramic, and polymeric biomaterials are often implemented in the field of orthopedics.
+Metallic materials are normally used for load-bearing members such as pins, plates, femoral stems, etc. Ceramics such as alumina and zirconia are used for wear applications in joint replacements, while bone-bonding applications that assist implant integration normally contain hydroxyapatite.
+Polymers such as ultra-high molecular weight polyethylene are used as articulating surfaces against ceramic components in joint replacements.

-Porous alumina has also been used as a bone spacer to replace large sections of bone which have had to be removed due to disease.
+Porous alumina also has an application as a bone spacer to replace large sections of bone which are removed as a result of a disease.

 Metallic biomaterials have been used as pins for anchoring tooth implants and as parts of orthodontic devices.
 Ceramics have found uses as tooth implants including alumina and dental porcelains.
 Hydroxyapatite has been used for coatings on metallic pins and to fill large bone voids from disease or trauma.
 Polymers are also orthodontic devices such as plates and dentures